ooddle

 30-Day No News Challenge

-News consumption shapes mood, attention, and sleep more than most people realize.
+News consumption shapes mood, attention, and sleep more than many people realize.
 A 30-day break reveals just how much.

 Stepping away from news for 30 days reveals how much of your nervous system was tied to the feed.